weesaal1032/baskethunt/README.md

 - Role-aware middleware aliases (`role:admin`, `role:qa`, `role:lead`, `role:readonly`) gate sensitive routes; policies guard access to recordings, transcripts, and QA scoring data.
 - OTP codes are single-use, expire quickly, and are delivered via the default mail channel.

+## Settings

+- Admins can update the site name, timezone, and canonical application URL at `/admin/settings/general`.
+The form persists to the `settings` table through `SettingsService`, refreshing runtime configuration immediately.
+- The global `setting('app.name')` helper resolves configuration with database values first and falls back to `.env`/config, simplifying consumption inside Blade templates, services, and jobs.

 ## Modules

 Domains are available under `app/Domains/*` with corresponding repository interfaces in `app/Repositories/Contracts` and Eloquent stubs in `app/Repositories/Eloquent`.